by Kristina Smith

 - Water stations are located throughout the spa.
 Please bring a refillable water bottle.

-- Guests are reminded to honour silence and leave their devices in their locker.
+- Guests are reminded to honour silence and leave their devices in their lockers.

 - A cleansing shower before the Baths experience is required.

 Looking for other fabulous hydrotherapy spots worth travelling to?
 Iceland is famous for its natural “hot pots” and Blue Lagoon, while Jordan’s Ma’In hot springs have biblical roots.
 Mexico boasts hundreds of mineral springs; and in Bath, England you can experience healing amongst Roman ruins.
 Bathing like a Roman in Leukerbad, Switzerland is a fascinating experience as well!